Andreas Christensen: 2017–2022: Return to Chelsea

 On 12 August 2017, Christensen made his first appearance for Chelsea following his two-year loan spell in Germany, coming off the bench following captain Gary Cahill being sent off, in Chelsea's 3–2 opening day home defeat against Burnley.
 Eight days later, he made his first Premier League start in a 2–1 victory over Tottenham Hotspur at Wembley Stadium.

 On 9 January 2018, Christensen signed a new four-and-a-half-year deal with Chelsea running until 2022, after establishing himself in the first team.
 Christensen made 40 appearances for the Blues in 2017–18, including three in the victorious FA Cup campaign.
 However, a back injury meant he was not involved in the final.
 Prior to the season's finish, he was awarded the club's Young Player of the Year award.
 New manager Maurizio Sarri preferred to pair David Luiz and Antonio Rüdiger in central defence, and by February 2019 Christensen had made 15 appearances, only two of which in the league.
 However, he ruled out wanting to leave the club.

 On 29 May 2021, Christensen replaced the injured Thiago Silva in the 39th minute as he won his first-ever UEFA Champions League after Chelsea won 1–0 against Manchester City in the 2021 UEFA Champions League Final in Porto.
 On 20 October 2021, Christensen scored his first goal for Chelsea in a 4–0 win against Malmö FF in the group stage of the Champions League.

 Barcelona

 On 4 July 2022, Christensen signed for La Liga club Barcelona in a free transfer on a four-year contract with a buyout clause of €500 million.
 On 13 August, he made his debut in 0–0 draw against Rayo Vallecano in the league.
 He began playing more consistently as the season progressed, and eventually formed a defensive partnership alongside Ronald Araújo, helping Barcelona keep the most clean sheets (16) in all of Europe's top 5 leagues.

 He was named Danish Football Player of the Year for 2023, having won the La Liga title and the Supercopa de España with his club.
 Following poor performances from teammate Oriol Romeu and poor general defensive performances, culminating in narrow wins and a shock 3–5 home defeat to Villarreal, Xavi moved Christensen to defensive midfielder, which managed to improve Barcelona's form, including emphatic victories against Napoli in the Champions League and rivals Atlético Madrid.

 On 10 April 2024, he scored his first Champions League goal with Barcelona, after coming off the bench in the second half, which granted his club a 3–2 away win against Paris Saint-Germain in the quarter-final first leg.

+On 21 December 2025, it was announced Christensen had suffered a partial Anterior cruciate ligament tear during training and would be out for several months.
+On 1 July 2026, he extended his contract with the club until 2028.
+A month later, on 31 August, he made his 100th appearance for the club in a 5–2 victory over Rayo Vallecano.